Helpline 0808 800 3333 or contact us

 In the main, reported side-effects of Botulinum Toxin A (BTA) are mild and short-lived.
 They include:

-In the UK, The Medicines and Healthcare Products Regulatory Industry advises you to be alert to reactions from the spread of the toxin.
+The Medicines and Healthcare Products Regulatory Industry advises you to be alert to reactions from the spread of the toxin.

 Seek immediate medical attention if any of these problems develop, from soon after treatment to several weeks afterwards.